visualbis/matomosupport/README.md

     composer require guzzlehttp/guzzle:~6.0
     ```
     More about Guzzle installtion at http://docs.guzzlephp.org/en/stable/overview.html#installation
-4. Guzzle has the dependency facebook/xhprof which will be added as git sub module, So in need to be changed before committing it to VBXAnalytix repo
+4. Guzzle has the dependency facebook/xhprof which will be added as git sub module, So its need to be changed before committing the code to VBXAnalytix repo
      ```
      git rm --cached vendor/facebook/xhprof
     ```